Teeth Whitening

 Home, Professional

 Professional home bleaching is very effective and has long lasting results.
 It most often utilizes custom mouth trays and viscous bleaching gels.
-Typically the gel is a carbamide peroxide (10-30%), but can be a hydrogen peroxide (7.5-9.5%).
+Typically the gel is a carbamide peroxide (10-35%), but can be a hydrogen peroxide (7.5-9.5%).
+We use carbamide peroxide since it has less sensitivity.

 Over-The-Counter

-Whitening toothpastes and related over-the-counter products are for external stains.
-It used to be that professional whitening was the only way to actually make the teeth themselves whiter; however, the different brand of whitening strips are effective, but they whiten teeth slowly, AND require reapplication at least every 6 months.
+Whitening strips are effective, although they whiten teeth slowly, AND require reapplication at least every 6 months.
 Professional whitening is far more effective for darker colored teeth, easier to use, and faster.
+Whitening toothpastes and related over-the-counter products are for external stains.smiling couple

 Who May Benefit From Teeth Whitening?